shorock/islandora_composer/README.md

 `composer require islandora/islandora:1.x-dev` (git clones HEAD for you... you could set everything to 1.x-dev for bleeding-edge, or maybe a CI script)

 `composer require drupal/panels`

+## To consider

+It would be fairly easy to build pseudo-modules that would automatically bring in JS libraries.